benlue/soar/README.md

 <a name="accessDB"></a>
 ## Access Database
-SOAR offers two types of programming styles to access databases.
-One is via "Data View" definitions, and the other is the SQL templates style.
+SOAR offers two types of programming styles to access databases: using sql templates or "Data View" XML definitions.

 <a name="dynamicSQL"></a>
 ### Access with SQL Templates